xStormyy/xStormyy/README.md

 # Hi there!
 [ ⌂ ] I am interested in making UI and GUIs

-[ ᯾ ] I am currently learning Java
+[ ᯾ ] I am currently learning Java & Javascript

 [ ✓ ] You can contact me on discord: xStormy#9882